Top 8 money management skills kids can learn today to prepare for tomorrow

 Kids are never too young to learn sound money management skills and how to make good financial decisions.
 Sure, they don’t have the complex financial lives of adults, but they have brains that are eager to learn and the ability to learn valuable skills now and hone them as they reach adulthood.

 The Greenlight app can help your child in building money management skills by giving them access to their own debit card and money app where kids can earn up to 5%* on Savings, and the ability to learn about investing.
-Give the Greenlight app a spin today and see how it can help your kids.
+Sign up for the Greenlight app today and see how it can help your kids.

 ¹Greenlight is a financial technology company, not a bank.
 The Greenlight app facilitates banking services through Community Federal Savings Bank (CFSB), Member FDIC.